If you love to use tender or tropical plants in your garden but don't know what to do with them come autumn, a cold

 A sunken cold frame will prove to be the best insulated as the ground will naturally provide the most consistent temperature although other insulation materials such as horticultural fleece can help too.

-Pack the cold frame out with your pots and fill in any gaps with mulch or other insulation material, this can be leaves, or manmade material such as shredded paper.
+Pack the cold frame out with your pots and fill in any gaps with mulch or other insulation material, this can be dry leaves, or manmade material such as shredded paper or polystyrene.
 Water the pots and then cover the tops to help prevent drying out and to retain moisture around the roots.
 Composts and especially farmyard manure give off heat as they decompose and will make very effective insulation, although take care not to overheat the cold frame as this will spur your plants into growth far too early and could cause irreparable damage.
 Better to be safe than sorry.

 Fluctuations in temperature can also be harmful to dormant plants and should be kept to a minimum if possible.
 If the outside temperature is between 2 5 C then a tiny opening in the lid will help any excess heat escape, higher spikes in temperature may require you to open the lid further just remember to close it again before the temperature drops at night!
 Take a look on the site for our full range of cold frames click here

 Using a sunken cold frame or sitting it near to a windbreak will give your plants inside even better protection, this is particularly important if you have plants which retain their foliage over winter.